cncf/tag-env-sustainability/website/content/blog/2023-11-getting-started-as-a-tag-env-contributor.md

 You can find more information about the TAG ENV’s mission in the [charter document](https://github.com/cncf/tag-env-sustainability/blob/main/charter.md).

-The group focuses on identifying ways to reduce the environmental footprint of the cloud native technologies as well as providing actionable strategies and guidance on the same.
-Our ambition is to steer the industry towards a greener future, where cloud native tooling can help reduce their energy consumption and carbon footprints.

 The primary goals of the TAG ENV are: